Showroom Hours: 9:00AM - 8:00PM

 How Much Horspower do you need hero

-Horsepower in a car is often the first thing we look for.
-Generally, more power equals more speed, which can add to the fun of the experience.
-However, speed and horsepower are complex, deeper virtues that don't work alone.
-Fuel efficiency, aerodynamic drag, and weight-based factors also play a significant role.
-Keep reading to dive into the world of horsepower and speed and how it reflects on the powerful new Kia lineup.
+Horsepower in a car is often one of the first specifications we look at.
+Generally, more power equals more speed, which can add to the fun of the driving experience.
+However, horsepower isn't the only factor that determines a model's speed – it's a complex recipe of ingredients, including horsepower, that determines how quick a vehicle is.
+For instance, fuel efficiency, aerodynamic drag, pound-feet of torque, and weight-based considerations also play a significant role.
+Keep reading to dive into the world of horsepower and how it reflects on the powerful new lineup you can find at Gunther Kia.

 What Is Horsepower?